Is interpolation benign for random forest regression?: Introduction

 \section{Introduction}

-Random Forests (RF) \cite{breiman2001random} have proven to be very efficient algorithms, especially on tabular data sets.
+Random Forests \citep[RF, ][]{breiman2001random} have proven to be very efficient algorithms, especially on tabular data sets.
 As any machine learning (ML) algorithm, Random Forests and Decision Trees have been analyzed and used according to the overfitting-underfitting trade-off.
 Regularization parameters have been introduced in order to control the variance while still reducing the bias.
 For instance, one can increase the variety of the constructed trees (by playing either with bootstrap samples or feature subsampling) or control the tree structure (by limiting either the number of points falling within each leaf or the maximum depth of all trees).

-However, the paradigm stating that high model complexity leads to bad generalization capacity has been recently challenged: in particular, deeper and larger neural networks still empirically exhibit high predictive performances \cite{goodfellow2016deep}.
-In such situations, overfitting can be qualified as ``benign": complex models, possibly leading to interpolation of the training examples, still generalize well on unseen data \cite{bartlett2021deep}.
+However, the paradigm stating that high model complexity leads to bad generalization capacity has been recently challenged: in particular, deeper and larger neural networks still empirically exhibit high predictive performances \citep{goodfellow2016deep}.
+In such situations, overfitting can be qualified as "benign": complex models, possibly leading to interpolation of the training examples, still generalize well on unseen data \citep{bartlett2021deep}.

-Regarding parametric methods, benign overfitting has been exhibited and well understood in linear regression \cite{bartlett2020benign,tsigler2020benign,liang2020multiple}.
-Many researchers currently study the \emph{implicit bias} or \emph{implicit regularization} of stochastic gradient (SGD) strategies used during neural network training: the optimization of an over-parametrized one-hidden-layer neural network via SGD will converge to a minimum of minimal norm with good generalization properties in a regression setting \cite{bach2021gradient}, or with maximal margin in a classification setting \cite{chizat2020implicit}.
+Regarding parametric methods, benign overfitting has been exhibited and well understood in linear regression \citep{bartlett2020benign,tsigler2020benign,liang2020multiple} and investigated in the context of neural networks \citep{belkin2019reconciling}.
+Many researchers currently study the \emph{implicit bias} or \emph{implicit regularization} of stochastic gradient (SGD) strategies used during neural network training: the optimization of an over-parametrized one-hidden-layer neural network via SGD will converge to a minimum of minimal norm with good generalization properties in a regression setting \citep{bach2021gradient}, or with maximal margin in a classification setting \citep{chizat2020implicit}.